kingjan1999/fluent-plugin-sql-enhanced/README.md

         table table2
         # This is the non-default table.
 It is chosen if the tag matches the pattern
         # AFTER remove_tag_prefix is applied to the incoming event.
 For example, if
-        # the message comes in with the tag my.rdb.hello.world, "remove_tag_prefix my.rdb"
+        # the message comes in with the tag my.rdb.hello.world, "remove_tag_prefix my.rdb."
         # makes it "hello.world", which gets matched here because of "pattern hello.*".
       </table>